 We spent a few glorious July days enjoying just a few of the adventure highlights the Causeway Coast and Glens region has to offer.
-If you’re heading north, looking to get out of your comfort zone and experience something new with one of the most stunning backdrops the country has to offer, then (in no particular order) here are our recommendations.
+If you’re heading north, looking to get out of your comfort zone and experience something new with one of the most stunning backdrops the country has to offer, then here are our recommendations.

 Coasteering in Ireland is growing in popularity with our rugged coastline offering some incredibly scenic nooks and crannies to enjoy this exciting activity.
 If you’ve never heard of coasteering before, it’s essentially scrambling, climbing, jumping, diving and generally having as much fun as you possibly can along the shoreline.
 Push your personal limits and challenge yourself as you negotiate the rocky terrain swim through pools, climb sea stacks and overcome the natural obstacles that the landscape provides.

 Teaming up with the guys at Coasteering NI, we pulled on wetsuits, old shoes and strapped on our helmets before heading out from Ballintoy Harbour.
-We spent the following two and a half hours being lead by the guides through some epic spots and even though there were big swells the day we were out, we couldn’t have felt more at ease and safe with the guides who have a tonne of experience and a real passion for coasteering.
+We spent the following two and a half hours being lead by the guides through some epic spots – Ballintoy Harbour was featured in Game Of Thrones along with a range of other locations in Northern Ireland.
+Even though there were big swells the day we were out, we couldn’t have felt more at ease and safe with the guides who have a tonne of experience and a real passion for coasteering.

 There are jumps ranging from half a metre to 50 metres, depending on how much you want to push yourself.
 You can jump into the ocean from huge sea stacks or hop into tranquil, protected pools.
 Just being immersed in the spectacular scenery surrounding you is incredible but being able to interact with it in such a challenging, yet fun way is even better!
 Brian couldn’t help but climb up the 50metre jump again and again and had we not had to leave, he’d probably still be up there!
 It’s a well worthwhile day out for all ages, abilities and group sizes and can be tailored to fit what you’re comfortable with.